refinedev/refine/documentation/docs/packages/documentation/react-table/index.md

 import SortingLivePreview from "./\_partial-sorting-live-preview.md";
 import RelationalLivePreview from "./\_partial-relational-live-preview.md";

 **refine** offers a [TanStack Table][tanstack-table] adapter with [@pankod/refine-react-table][refine-react-table] that allows you to use the TanStack Table library with **refine**.
-Thus, you can manage your server-side data fetching operations.
+All features such as sorting, filtering, and pagination come out of the box.
+Under the hood it uses [`useList`](/docs/api-reference/core/hooks/data/useList/) for the fetch.
 Since it is designed as headless, It expects you to handle the UI.

 All of [TanStack Table's][tanstack-table] features are supported and you can use all of the [TanStack Table's][tanstack-table] examples with no changes just copy and paste them into your project.